Skip to content

 from .schema import validate as validate_schema

-validate_schema(self._data, schema, metadata=self._metadata)
+validate_schema(self._data, schema, metadata=self._locations)

 def freeze(self) -> None: